Physical Map of Russia

 Sometimes I mix up these two terms; sometimes I interchange them.
 In general, the climate in Russia ranges dramatically, from "sub-tropical" along the Black Sea coast to "Arctic" along the Arctic Ocean coast.
 Most of Russia experiences a continental climate with taiga as the predominant biome.

-Flash Map of the Geography of Russia (this will open in an new browser window, recquires the Flash plug-in)--not yet available.
+Flash Map of the Geography of Russia -- no longer available.

 I also have links to some other online map resources that are useful in the Russian history courses, and I have available my old study map of Russia, which I have scaled down from the original size of about 18x28".